kielabokkie/osx-provision/README.md

-# Dotfiles
+# osx-provision

 ## Prerequisites

 - XCode with Command Line Tools

 ----------

-I've moved my dotfiles to Dropbox for easier cross-device syncing.
-This is now really just a bootstrap install script for OS X Yosemite 10.10
+Provision your mac with this shell script.
+Forked from https://github.com/brandonb927/dotfiles.
+Tested with OS X Yosemite 10.10.5.